bilelmsekni/OpenStack-Folsom-Install-guide/Sand-box-your-VMs.rst

 **2. Host Only Connections:**
 Host only connections provide an internet network between your host and the Virtual Machine instances up and running on your host machine.
-This network is not tracable by other networks.
+This network is not traceable by other networks.

 The following are the host only connections that you will be setting up later on :